|

 "A Love Note to Teenagers" by Allison Joseph

 Allison Joseph is the author of five books of poems, most recently Worldly Pleasures (Word Press).
 She lives, writes, and teaches in Carbondale, Illinois, where she is on the creative writing faculty at Southern Illinois University.
 She serves as editor of Crab Orchard Review and director of the Young Writers Workshop, a summer writing conference for high school-aged writers.
-The editors of Writecorner Press are pleased to nominate Joseph's poem for the Pushcart Award.
+The editors of Writecorner Press are pleased to nominate Joseph's poem for the Pushcart Prize.

 A Love Note to Teenagers